 Note: On-hold work will be marked in Yellow in the Gantt.
 In addition, they will have their Hold status set to "true" in the Jobs view.

 The lock command allows for activities to be locked to their currently scheduled resource.
-This feature is useful in cases where there are multiple eligible resources to perform the operation, but you want a specific resource to be used.
+This feature is useful when multiple eligible resources are available, but you want a specific resource to be used.
 Locking an activity will prevent it from being moved to another eligible resource during an optimize.

 Locking can be performed from the Jobs view by selecting the job and clicking on the "Lock" button of the toolbar.
-In addition, jobs can be locked by right-clicking on the job and selecting "Lock" from the menu.
+In addition, jobs can be locked by right-clicking and selecting "Lock" from the menu.

 This command allows for activities to be anchored to their currently scheduled time.
-During an optimization, the system will attempt to keep the activity scheduled to start as close as possible to the time it was anchored.
-Jobs can be anchored from the Jobs view by selecting the job and clicking on the "Anchor" button of the toolbar.
-In addition, jobs can be anchored by right-clicking on the job and selecting "Anchor" from the menu.
+During optimization, the system will attempt to keep the activity scheduled to start as close as possible to when it was anchored.
+For example, jobs can be anchored from the Jobs view by selecting the job and clicking on the "Anchor" button of the toolbar.
+In addition, jobs can be anchored by right-clicking and selecting "Anchor" from the menu.

 This command is used to schedule a specific job as soon as possible, pushing other jobs and activities to later times as necessary.
 To expedite a job from the Jobs view, click on the row selector to select the job, then click on the "Expedite" button of the toolbar.
 This will pull in the job to the end of the frozen span.